 Senior Vice President

 Kelvin Ning brings a unique blend of more than 12 years of startup medical device experience from the Silicon Valley.
 Ning was the previous Director of R&D at Bacchus Vascular (now Covidien/ Medtronic), and head of engineering at several other small firms.
 Ning was also head of manufacturing, director of product marketing, conducted clinical trials in Europe, and is a certified reimbursement researcher.

 Ian Millett has over 25 years of professional experience and serves as Vice President of Regulatory & Quality for ARC Medical Devices.
 He has extensive experience assisting clients in introducing new medical products to market both in the US and abroad while providing regulatory and market analysis for biologics, drug/combination devices, medical devices, and IVDs for clients worldwide.

 Ronan Jenkinson grew up in Ireland and moved to California shortly after graduating from Dublin Institute of Technology.
 Jenkinson began his professional career at a small start-up in Silicon Valley, specializing in medical device development and manufacturing.
-Jenkinson has extensive experience with laparoscopic instruments, surgical instruments, ophthalmic stent delivery systems, respiratory devices, 3D printing, laser welding, and custom tooling and fixtures.
+Jenkinson has extensive experience with surgical instruments, ophthalmic stent delivery systems, respiratory devices, 3D printing, laser welding, and custom tooling and fixtures.